 The K cell shown in Figure 3A was tested at its optimal spatial frequency of 0.8 c/deg.
 The peaks of the F1 responses are much higher than average F2 responses at all phases outside of the null points.
 This cell exhibited a non-linearity index of 0.21.
-Nulls are clearly evident at phase positions - 120° and 60°.
-Figure 3B shows the responses of the same cell tested at $2\times$ the optimal spatial frequency.
-As would be expected the F1 responses decrease as the spatial frequency is increased beyond the cell's preferred frequency but at no point is the average F2 response higher than the F1 response.
-Also even at 2x the preferred spatial frequency this cell still exhibits clear evidence of a null.
+Nulls are clearly evident at phase positions -120° and 60°.
+Figure 3B show the responses of the same cell tested at 2× the optimal spatial frequency.
+As would be expected the F1 responses decrease as the spatial frequency is increased beyond the cell's preferred frequency but at no point is the average F2 response higher than the F1.
+Also even at 2x the preferred spatial frequency of the cell still exhibits clear evidence of a null.

-The P cell shown in Figure 3C also shows clear evidence of null positions in the F1 response curve at - $60^{\circ}$ and $120^{\circ}$ phase angles when tested at its preferred spatial frequency.
-As shown in Figure 3D when this same cell is tested at 2× its preferred spatial frequency, it still exhibits clear null responses.
+The P cell shown in Figure 3C also shows clear evidence of null positions in the F1 response curve at - 60° and 120° phase angles when tested at its preferred spatial frequency.
+As shown in Figure 3D when this same cell is tested at 2× its preferred spatial frequency, it still exhibits clear null responses as long as it is responding above background.
 The peaks of the F1 curve are always higher than those of the F2 at all phases outside of the null positions.

-The spatial phase responses of a typical M cell shown in Figure 3E also exhibit clear evidence of spatial linearity.
+The spatial phase responses of the typical M cell shown in Figure 3E also exhibit clear evidence of spatial linearity.
 Figure 3E shows the cell's responses when tested at 2x its preferred spatial frequency.
 The F1 response curve exhibits nulls at -90° and 90°.
 At the peak responses of this cell the F1 curve is always higher than the F2 curve.
-Figure 3F show the same cell tested at 4× its optimal spatial frequency and nulls are still evident.
+Figure 3F show the same cell tested at 4x its optimal spatial frequency and nulls are still evident.
 Only one M cell showed any indication of nonlinearity (Figure 4).
 In this cell the peak F2 responses are higher than the F1 response.
 However, unlike cat Y cells this cell shows evidence of phase dependence.